Machine Learning for Beginners Guide: A Practical 2024 Intro

 - Cybersecurity: Threat detection, malware analysis, intrusion detection, vulnerability assessment.

-Let’s dive into a few examples:
+Let’s a few examples:

 - Netflix Recommendation Engine: Netflix utilizes machine learning algorithms, primarily collaborative filtering, to personalize movie and TV show recommendations.
 These algorithms analyze user viewing history, ratings, and preferences to predict what users might enjoy watching next.